lovehhf/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 access rights of a set of users.
 EdX is the service provider that allows the users access on the basis of those credentials.

+These steps should be performed by a member of your institution's IT team who is familiar with your institutional Shibboleth system.

 =======================================
 Obtain edX Edge SAML Metadata
 =======================================

-This step can be performed by someone at your institution who has a user account on edX Edge.

 The SAML metadata for Edge is available in an `XML file`_ on the Edge website.
 The elements in this file provide values required to identify service providers